kesiev/wc/README.md

   * BOSS: multiple bosses at the same time
   * STAGE: More stage parts
   * STAGE: Blinking laser fences
-  * GAME: "New game+"" with increased intensity
+  * GAME: "New game+" with increased intensity
   * GAME: "Inferno mode" with maxed intensity